Xinyu Jiangxi, China Travel Guide

 For medical emergencies.

-Xinyu is generally considered a safe city with low violent crime rates.
+Xinyu is typically regarded as a safe city with low violent crime rates.
 Petty crime, like pickpocketing or bag snatching, can occur in crowded spots like markets or bus/train stations.
 Take standard precautions: keep valuables secure and remain aware of your surroundings.

 Travel insurance is strongly recommended for all travelers.
 Your policy should cover: